Case Flow Diagram

 Not all cases, however, consider all of these behaviors to be law violations.
 Many States view these behaviors as indicators that the child is in need of supervision and respond to the behavior through the provision of social services.
 This different characterization of status offenses causes them to be handled more like dependency than delinquency

 While many status offenders enter the juvenile justice system through law enforcement, in many States the initial, official contact is a child welfare agency.
-Approximately one-quarter (24%) of all petitioned status offense cases referred to juvenile court in 2015 were from law enforcement.
+Approximately one-fifth (21%) of all petitioned status offense cases referred to juvenile court in 2016 were from law enforcement.

 The Juvenile Justice and Delinquency Prevention Act discourages the holding of status offenders in secure juvenile facilities, either for detention or placement.
 This policy has been labeled deinstitutionalization of status offenders.
 An exception to this policy occurs when the status offender violates a valid court order such as a probation order that requires the adjudicated status offender to attend school and observe a court-ordered curfew.
 In such situations, the status offender may be confined in a secure detention facility.